Skip to main content

 • Configuration Sync: Real-time MCP server configuration updates

-• Event System: Real-time event emission with automatic batching (10 event types)
+• Event System: Real-time event emission with automatic batching (13 event types including tool metadata)

 Foundation Infrastructure: